mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    :align:  center
    :width:  100%

-   Fig. 4 Dropdown menu to access week view.
+   Dropdown menu to access week view.

 Step 4: The MRI Calender will show available times for specific days.
 If a specific time is available, and with the proper credentials awarded from WSU, continue to www.outlook.office.com/bookings/calender.
 If you are not affiliated with WSU,